-When selecting aromatherapy books, take into account both your level of experience with essential oils and what you want to learn.
+When selecting aromatherapy books, consider both your level of experience with essential oils and what you want to learn.
 Some books offer more or less background information, while others are mostly a collection of aromatherapy recipes.

-This article lists the aromatherapy and essential oils books I have found to provide the best overall information.
-If you're interested in aromatherapy training, here's a list of programs.
+Here's are the aromatherapy and essential oils books I have found to provide the best overall information.
+If you're interested in aromatherapy training, see this list of aromatherapy education.

 A nice medium between those two books is The Heart of Aromatherapy by Andrea Butje, a clinical aromatherapist and founder of the Aromahead Institute.